abhinavp06/LinkTree-Clone-API/src/api/OLD/README.md

 # LinkTree-Clone-API
 Just like in https://linktr.ee/ , a user can sign up and have multiple links displayed.

+## NOTE
+This is the previous version of the Linktree API.
+It runs on a localhost server.

+The newer version of this API will be completely rewritten and remote.

 ## Technology Used:
 ### MongoDB, Mongoose, Express, Node.js